The Silent Twins (2022 film): Production

-In February 2020, it was announced that Letitia Wright and Tamara Lawrance has been cast as twin sisters June and Jennifer Gibbons in the film The Silent Twins, based on the 1986 book of the same name by Marjorie Wallace, with Agnieszka Smoczyńska set to direct and Andrea Seigel set to write the screenplay, it marks Smoczyńska's English-language film debut.
-On April 8, 2021 it was announced that Focus Features acquired US distribution rights to the film while parent company Universal Pictures took international distribution rights.
+In February 2020, it was announced that Letitia Wright and Tamara Lawrance had been cast as twin sisters June and Jennifer Gibbons in the film The Silent Twins, with Agnieszka Smoczyńska set to direct and Andrea Seigel set to write the screenplay, marking Smoczyńska's English-language film debut.
+The director had initially considered using CGI to allow Wright to play both of the identical twins, but felt it was important that there be a tangible relationship between the characters.
+Focus Features acquired US distribution rights to the film while parent company Universal Pictures took international distribution rights.
 Principal photography wrapped in Poland.

 Release

 The Silent Twins had its world premiere at the 2022 Cannes Film Festival, under the Un Certain Regard section, on May 24, 2022.
 It was released in the United States by Focus Features on September 16, 2022, and was released in the United Kingdom by Universal Pictures on December 9.
 It also screened in the 'World Cinema' section of 27th Busan International Film Festival in October 2022.